by Sarah Williams

-Over 2/3 of your body comprises of water, therefore it is understandable hydration is essential for survival.
+Over 2/3 of your body comprises water, therefore, it is understandable that hydration is essential for survival.
 The recommended intake for humans is 6-8 glasses of water a day for optimal function.
 How do you measure up?
 And why is hydration so important?

 Practically every mechanism in the body relies on hydration in one way or another.
-Hydration is important for:-
+Hydration is essential for:-

 - Regulating temperature